 There are two main reasons you get food cravings.

-First, nutritional deficiency.
-When you are lacking certain vitamins or other needed items in your diet, you will tend to crave foods that provide them!
+First is nutritional deficiency.
+When you lack specific vitamins or other needed items, you will crave foods that provide them!

-Just think about if our bodies lack oxygen, then we get a craving for fresh air and vice versa.
+If our bodies lack oxygen, we will crave fresh air, and vice versa.

-It’s why when someone has just finished exercising they have an increased appetite.
-Because their body needs more nourishment to recover after exerting itself so much during that workout session!
+It’s why when someone has just finished exercising, they have an increased appetite.
+Their body needs more nourishment to recover after exerting itself so much during that workout session!

 If you are hungry, your blood sugar levels go down.
 Then you pretty quickly tend to crave, right!?

-You might find yourself grabbing anything sweet like ice cream at night time even though you aren’t actually hungry.
+You might find yourself grabbing anything sweet, like ice cream, at night even though you aren’t actually hungry.

-This is because sugar releases feel-good hormones into your system which make us happy and calm down.
-So naturally reaching for them when stressed makes sense.
+This is because sugar releases feel-good hormones into your system, which make you happy and calm down.
+So naturally, reaching for them when stressed makes sense.

-The same goes for why we crave chocolate when feeling down or why you might want a burger after a bad day at work.
+The same goes for why we crave chocolate when feeling down or why we might want a burger after a bad day at work.

-These cravings can be reduced by finding healthier ways to manage stress and emotions such as through meditation.
+Finding healthier ways to manage stress and emotions, such as meditation, can reduce these cravings.
 Instead of reaching for food!

 Now let’s say for whatever reason, perhaps a combination of reasons …